cryptoratsdev/senate-disclosures/README.md

 ## Do I need to download the data?

 Not really.
-Simplest way to consume all reports would be by getting json from [Github](https://raw.githubusercontent.com/cryptoratsdev/senate-disclosures/main/reports/all.json)
+Simplest way to consume all reports would be by getting json from [reports/all.json](https://raw.githubusercontent.com/cryptoratsdev/senate-disclosures/main/reports/all.json) directly from Github.